como-configurar-una-ip-estatica-en-el-esp8266

-We will refer to the ESP8266, but the same code is compatible for the ESP32, adjusting the name of the libraries.
+We will refer to the ESP8266, but the same code is compatible with the ESP32, adjusting the library names.
 At the end you have the code for both the ESP8266 and the ESP32.

 Now that we have our ESP8266 connected to the WiFi network, the next need will be to connect to our device, for which we will have to be able to find it within the network.
 Or, in other words, we need to know its local IP address.

 This function must be called immediately after WiFi.begin(), which starts the connection with DHCP enabled.
-With WiFi.config() we can configure the IP, gateway, subnet and, optionally, the dns.
+With WiFi.config() we can configure the IP, gateway, subnet and, optionally, the DNS.

 In the case of the ESP32, the library is simply called ‘WiFi’.

-Example in STA mode
+Example in STA Mode

 // Connect